 In the example above, the variable 'user_role' is a meta piece of information that is used to determine where the variable 'user_name' will be populated, i.e. above the line for "Petitioner" or the line for "Respondent."

-Part 1 of your App outline is a spreadsheet of all the information required by your App in order to populate your chosen document templates.
+The variable spreadsheet is a list of all the information required by your app in order to populate your chosen document templates.

 Get started by downloading this spreadsheet template.